ska-telescope/lmc-base-classes/docs/source/guide/long_running_command.rst

 Reference Design for the Implementation of Long Running Commands
 ----------------------------------------------------------------
 A message queue solution is the backbone to the implementation of the LRC design.
 The goal is to have a hybrid solution which will have the queue usage as an opt in.
-Note that the enqueued commands will block short running commands, reply to attribute reads and writes, process subscription requests until completed with the default option.
+With the default option, note that the enqueued commands will block short running commands, reply to attribute reads and writes, process subscription requests until completed.
 That said, the SKABaseDevice meets the following requirements for executing long running commands:

 * With no queue (default):
     * start executing LRC if another LRC is not currently executing